 Overnight icon Overnight: In flight

 Day 2 - Arrive Tashkent.
-Group transfer to hotel.
-Afternoon walking tour of old Tashkent.
+Group transfer to hotel for breakfast.
+Walking tour of old Tashkent.
+Time at leisure.

-On arrival in Tashkent you will be transferred to your hotel.
+On arrival in Tashkent you will be transferred to your hotel where you will have breakfast.
 Tashkent is the capital of Uzbekistan and claims to be the biggest and most cosmopolitan city of Central Asia.
 Although it has been continuously inhabited for over 2,000 years, a massive earthquake in the 1960s levelled the entire city and a modern city was born.
 The city is noted for its tree lined streets, numerous fountains and pleasant parks.

 Overnight icon Overnight: Praga Hotel Or Al Anvar Hotel Or Similar, Tashkent

-Day 3 - Fly to Urgench - 1½ hours.
-Drive to Khiva.
-Tour of Ichan Kala complex.
+Day 3 - Fly to Urgench - 1½ - 2 hours.
+Drive to Khiva - 40 km.
+Sightseeing of the Ichan Kala architectural complex.

-After breakfast you will transfer to the airport for your flight to Urgench.
-On arrival you will be met and driven to Khiva.
+This morning you transfer to the airport for your flight to Urgench (depending on your flight time you will either take breakfast at your hotel or have a breakfast box provided).
+On arrival in Urgench you will be met and driven to Khiva.
 The short drive is interesting in itself with the many different modes of transport seen on the roads in Uzbekistan.
-You can expect to see anything from modern cars and motorbikes to beaten up Soviet style cars and carts pulled by donkeys.
+You can expect to see anything from modern cars and motorbikes to trolley buses and beaten-up Soviet style cars and carts pulled by donkeys.

 Khiva is an ancient city of the Great Silk Road, once famous as a trading post for slaves.
 Nowadays the city is a delightful labyrinth of narrow mud-walled alleyways and spectacular blue mosaics that transport you back in time.

-After settling into your hotel and having lunch you take a walking tour of the magnificent Ichan Kala architectural complex, built over the 12th to 19th centuries.
+After a break for refreshments you will take a walking tour of the magnificent Ichan Kala architectural complex, built over the 12th to 19th centuries.
 This is a UNESCO World Heritage Site and was the site of the residence of the last Khan; high officials, clergy and rich merchants used to live here.
 The complex includes the Ismail Khodja mausoleum, Mohammed Amin Khan madrassa, Kunya-Ark Castle (16-17th century), Kalta Minor Tower, Tash-Hovli Palace (19th century), Pahlavan Mahmud Mausoleum (14-18th century), and the Juma Mosque (10th century).

-Overnight icon Overnight: Orient Star Hotel Or Hotel Arkanchi Or Similar, Khiva
+Overnight icon Overnight: Orient Star Hotel Or Hotel Caravan Or Similar, Khiva

 Day 4 - Fly from Urgench to Bukhara.
 Walking tour of the city.